GoogleCloudPlatform/datacatalog-tag-engine/docs/ui_guide.md

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/sensitive-column-tags.png" alt="static" width="500"/>

-#### <a name="glossary_asset"></a> Glossary asset configuration
+#### <a name="glossary_asset"></a> Glossary Tag Asset

-The glossary asset config creates Data Catalog tags on either tables and views in BQ or files in GCS.
+This configuration type creates Data Catalog tags on either tables and views in BQ or files in GCS.
 The fields in the tag contain canonical field names which are mapped from the schema columns of the asset.
 This configuration type requires a mapping table in BQ, specified below.
 It also requires every canonical element name to be present in the tag template as a boolean field.
 When Tag Engine finds a mapping, it sets the tag template field to true, thus enabling users to search the catalog by canonical name.

 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/glossary-asset-config-1.png" alt="static" width="500"/>
 <img src="https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/blob/cloud-run/static/glossary-asset-config-2.png" alt="static" width="750"/>